Assimilation of machine learning-predicted nitrate to improve the quality of phytoplankton forecasting in the shelf sea environment: Methodology

-In the operational NWES context NEMOVAR assimilates with a daily cycle sea surface temperature (SST), satellite sea level anomaly, temperature and salinity profiles, and satellite ocean-color derived total (log-)chlorophyll-$a$.
-However, other options for assimilating biogeochemistry variables are available, e.g. PFT (log-)chlorophyll-$a$ assimilation has been developed in \citep{skakala2018assimilation} and has been applied in multi-decadal reanalysis \citep{kay2016north}, used for the ML nitrate prediction.
-Furthermore, PFT absorption DA has been established in \citep{skakala2019improved} and (log-)chlorophyll-$a$ and oxygen concentrations from gliders were assimilated in \citep{skakala2020towards, ford2022solution}.
-In unpublished experiments (see https://\-meetingorganizer.copernicus.org/\-EGU25/\-EGU25-14292.html), assimilation of nitrate (measured and ML-derived), chlorophyll-$a$ and oxygen from BGC-Argo and ships has been also established.
+In the operational NWES forecasting context NEMOVAR assimilates with a daily cycle sea surface temperature (SST), satellite sea level anomaly, temperature and salinity profiles, and satellite ocean-color derived total (log) chlorophyll-$a$.
+Although not used in operational forecasting, other options are available in the system, i.e. PFT (log) chlorophyll-$a$ assimilation \citep{skakala2018assimilation} (used in Copernicus reanalysis and also here, see Sec.2.3), assimilation of PFT absorption \citep{skakala2020improved} and assimilation of data from gliders \citep{ford2021assimilating, skakala2021towards}.
+In unpublished experiments (see https://\-meetingorga\-nizer.copernicus.org/\-EGU25/\-EGU25-14292.html), assimilation of nitrate (measured and ML-derived), chlorophyll-$a$ and oxygen from BGC-Argo and ships has also been established.

-In this study, in line with the multi-decadal reanalysis of \citet{kay2019north} used within the ML model, we have assimilated SST from the European Space Agency (ESA) Climate Change Initiative (CCI) v1.1 product, in situ SST from International Comprehensive Ocean-Atmosphere Data Set (ICOADS), temperature and salinity profiles from EN4 data \citep{good2013en4}, and PFT (log-)chlorophyll from ESA CCI v3.1 data \citep{sathyendranath2019ocean}.
-In the (log-)chlorophyll-$a$ assimilation NEMOVAR is used to calculate increments to surface chlorophyll-$a$.
-When PFT chlorophyll-$a$ is assimilated increments are directly calculated for each PFT; when total chlorophyll-a is assimilated the increments to total chlorophyll-$a$ produced by NEMOVAR are converted to increments to PFT chlorophyll-$a$ based on the forecast (background) PFT-to-total chlorophyll ratio at each grid point.
+In the (log) chlorophyll-$a$ assimilation NEMOVAR is used to calculate increments to surface chlorophyll-$a$.
+When PFT chlorophyll-$a$ is assimilated increments are directly calculated for each PFT; when total chlorophyll-$a$ is assimilated the increments to total chlorophyll-$a$ produced by NEMOVAR are converted to increments to PFT chlorophyll-$a$ based on the forecast (background) PFT-to-total chlorophyll ratio at each grid point.
 The increments are further propagated to other PFT biomass components (carbon, nitrogen, phosphorus, silicon) based on forecast PFT stoichiometry.